The 3x3cm “3erlin Grid”

 At Mifactori we use the 3x3cm-“3erlin-Grid”: The distance between all holes we drill is standardized and always 3cm so all parts of the system fit together in all possible combinations – open and circular connectivity.

-But why do we use 3x3cm when there is already a fantastic and much older project using a a unified and open shared grid – the Open Structures Project – that works with a different 4x4cm grid?
+But why do we use 3x3cm when there is already a fantastic and much older open project out there using a 4x4cm grid – the Open Structures Project?
 Why introducing a deviant Grid which will result in incompatibility with another already existing open one?

 1. Parts We Could Buy